 For Chain Restaurants

-The NYC Health Department is coordinating an unprecedented public-private partnership to help prevent heart disease and strokes by reducing the amount of salt in restaurant foods.
-The National Salt Reduction Initiative (NSRI), a partnership of more than 95 state and local health authorities and national health organizations, sets voluntary targets for salt levels in 62 categories of packaged food and 25 categories of restaurant food to guide food company salt reductions in 2012 and 2014.
-Some popular products already meet these targets—a clear indication that they are achievable.
+The Health Department coordinates an unprecedented public-private partnership to help prevent heart disease and strokes by reducing the amount of sodium in packaged and restaurant foods.
+The National Salt Reduction Initiative (NSRI), a partnership of more than 100 state and local health authorities and national health organizations, set voluntary targets for salt levels in 62 categories of packaged food and 25 categories of restaurant food to guide food company sodium reductions in 2012 and 2014.
+In each of these categories, some popular products had already met these targets—a clear indication that they are achievable.

-The NSRI applauds the companies that have agreed to pursue NSRI targets, and we encourage all manufacturers, restaurants, supermarkets and other food companies to follow their example.
+The NSRI applauds the companies that committed to pursue NSRI targets, and we encourage all manufacturers, restaurants, supermarkets and other food companies to follow their example.